Observable adjustments in single-index models for regularized M-estimators: Introduction

 The pivotal expressions enjoying approximate normality, as well as the estimates $(\hat\sigma^2,\hat\aaa^2)$ developed in the paper, do not depend on a particular nonlinear function $F$ in the model \eqref{single-index}.
 Consequently, approximate normality (as well as the resuting confidence intervals), and the validity of $(\hat\sigma^2,\hat\aaa^2)$ for estimating their targets, are maintained if the conditional law of $y_i|\bm x_i$ is replaced by another.
 This robustness to a particular model for $y_i|\bm x_i$ stands in contrast to procedures aimed at estimating the scalar solutions to the systems \eqref{sur_system} or \eqref{salehi_system} by assuming a specific generalized linear model for $y_i|\bm x_i$ (cf. \cite{yadlowsky2021sloe,sawaya2023statistical} where such procedures are developed).
 This phenomenon is illustrated in \Cref{table:LS} where simulations show that approximate normality of pivotal quantities and the validity of $\hat\aaa$ are preserved if we change the law of $y_i|\bm x_i$ from a linear model to a classification model (logistic or 1-bit compressed sensing) or to a Poisson model.

 Some of the techniques used below to derive results of the form \eqref{peek} have been used previously to derive asymptotic normality results in linear models for penalized least-squares estimators \cite{bellec_zhang2019debiasing_adjust,bellec_zhang2019second_poincare} and robust/regularized M-estimators \cite{bellec2021derivatives,bellec2021asymptotic}.
-The present paper builds upon these techniques to tackle single-index models.
+The present paper builds upon these techniques to tackle single-index models, and we discuss after \eqref{317} below how the arguments required here depart from the known results used in linear models.
 While the factor $\hat r/\hat v$ of the Gaussian part $Z_j$ in \eqref{peek} is reminiscent of the construction of confidence intervals for linear models in \cite{el_karoui2018impact,bellec_zhang2019debiasing_adjust,bellec_zhang2019second_poincare,bellec2021asymptotic}, this paper introduces the new adjustments $(\hat t^2,\hat\aaa^2,\hat\sigma^2)$, defined in \eqref{hat_v_r_t} below, which captures the interplay between the non-linearity of the model \eqref{single-index} and the M-estimator \eqref{hbeta}.